 Instead of worrying about how to “grow” HIM, I’ve made a commitment to focus on what makes us unique and worthy of a potential client’s trust.
 In other words, helping people get to know us before they take the big step of reaching out.

-“People do business with people they trust” is why the header of my home page has people — because manufacturing is all about people and telling their unique stories versus machines or the latest marketing technique.
+“People do business with people they trust” is why the header of our home page has people — because manufacturing is all about people and telling their unique stories versus machines or the latest marketing technique.

 Filed under: Our Thinking